datahub-project/datahub/docs/managed-datahub/observe/assertions-compiler.md

-# DataHub Open Assertions Compiler
+# DataHub Open Assertion Specification

-DataHub is developing an open-source Assertion Compiler that will allow you to declare Data Quality checks using in a simple, universal
+DataHub is developing an open-source Assertion Specification & Compiler that will allow you to declare Data Quality checks using in a simple, universal
 YAML-based format, and then compile them to be executed by different 3rd party Data Quality tool like [Snowflake DMFs](https://docs.snowflake.com/en/user-guide/data-quality-intro), dbt tests, or Great Expectation checks.

 Ultimately, the goal is to provide provide a tool-agnostic, portable format for defining Data Quality checks, making it seamless to swap out the underlying